anbcodes/hackernet/specs/routing.md

-# Routing Protocol
+# H Protocol

 This is the equivalent of the IP protocol on the normal internet.

-An RP packet contains the following
+An H packet contains the following

 - (1 byte) version: 0
 - (1 byte) hop limit: the remaining number of hops the packet can make